 If you ever notice irritated skin or hair loss on your cat, your first thought might be that your cat has fleas.
-While that could be the case, it’s also possible that a bout of ringworm is to blame.
-Ringworm can be irritating and uncomfortable to your cat and can even spread to people and other pets in your home.
-Because of this, it’s essential to identify and appropriately treat ringworm in your cat immediately.
-Prompt treatment can help minimize or prevent its spread, and it also means that your cat will feel comfortable and happy again quickly.
+That could be the case, but it’s also possible that a bout of ringworm is to blame.
+Ringworm can be both irritating and uncomfortable for your cat, and it can also spread to people and other pets in your home.
+Therefore, it’s crucial to identify and treat ringworm in your cat as soon as possible.
+Prompt treatment can help minimize or prevent ringworm in cats, allowing your cat to feel comfortable and happy again quickly.

 What is ringworm in cats?

-Ringworm might sound like a worm or parasite causes it, but it’s actually a fungal infection that affects your cat’s skin and hair.
+Ringworm might sound like a worm or parasite, but it’s actually a fungal infection that affects your cat’s skin and hair.
 Several types of fungi can cause ringworm infections, and these fungi can also infect humans, dogs, and other cats.

-Ringworm can be highly contagious, and your cat could get infected several ways.
+Ringworm can be highly contagious, and your cat could get infected in several ways.
 Ringworm can spread if your cat comes into direct contact with another cat or person with the fungus.
 It’s also possible for your cat to get ringworm by sleeping on a contaminated bed or by coming into contact with surfaces like contaminated combs, food bowls, and furniture.

 In many instances, your cat might come into contact with the fungus but not get ringworm.
 However, factors like a weakened immune system, irritated skin, or the presence of a scratch or wound can increase the chances of your cat becoming infected.

-What does ringworm look like in a cat?
+What does ringworm in cats look like?

 How to treat ringworm in cats